risatrix/dailyowl/README.md

 - [ ] probably add emoji or something so it won't try to tweet the same things twice

 ## Fun with CLTK and Heroku!
-Well, that was exciting.
+Well, that was as exciting I expected.
 Here's what didn't work:

 1. Using any Python install method from within the `post_compile` hook.
 When the hook ran during deployment, the console said it was downloading the data, but after all was said and done there was not a trace of the `cltk_data` folder anywhere in the Heroku repo.
 Fun!
 Interestingly, if I used the individual Python commands from within the `heroku run bash` Python shell, everything installed just fine.
 If I created a separate Python install script file and ran it from the bash shell, it also worked just fine.
 Trying to do any of that from the post_compile hook?
 So much nope.

+2. Running a Python install script from Heroku's CLI.
+That is, using my local terminal and running `heroku run python my_install_script.py`.
+Said it was running, but when I went back into the shell, no folder.
+Still more nope!

-2. Flat-out copying the compiled cltk_data folders into the repo.
+3. Flat-out copying the compiled cltk_data folders into the repo.
 (Yes, I know.)
 When I uploaded the entire compiled `cltk_data` folder to Heroku, all subfolders under `model` disappeared.
 Again, if I ran the Python install commands from the shell in bash, or I used git to clone them from within bash, the subfolders would populate correctly.

 This lead me using git from the `post_compile` script to clone the models data, and it worked. ¯\_(ツ)_/¯